Peter Sellars: Later career

 Sellars was the librettist for the opera Doctor Atomic composed by John Adams.

 In August 2006, he directed a staged performance of Wolfgang Amadeus Mozart's unfinished opera Zaide as part of the Mostly Mozart Festival at Lincoln Center in New York.
 In late 2006, Sellars organized the New Crowned Hope Festival in Vienna, Austria as artistic director (the festival was part of Vienna Mozart Year 2006).
 He directed the premieres of Kaija Saariaho's oratorio La Passion de Simone and Adams's opera A Flowering Tree, also in Vienna.

 On April 29, 2007, Sellars delivered the "State of Cinema" address at the 50th San Francisco International Film Festival.
 He introduced the screenings of Mahamat-Saleh Haroun's Dry Season (Daratt) and Garin Nugroho's Opera Jawa, two of the New Crowned Hope films.
 The festival also screened Jon H. Else's documentary Wonders Are Many, which features an account of Adams's and Sellars's creation of the first San Francisco production of Doctor Atomic.
 An extensive commentary by Sellars is included in the 2007 DVD of Grigori Kozintsev's King Lear by Facets Video.

+Preceding a performance of John Adams's Doctor Atomic at the Lyric Opera of Chicago, Sellars spoke of the horrors of was by decrying the bombing of Tokyo ("a city of wood and paper") by American forces, ignoring Imperial Japan's attack on Pearl Harbor, The Rape of Nanking, the conscription of Korean women as "comfort girls" for the Imperial armed forces, conducting the Bataan Death March, and the wanton execution of prisoners of war.

 In early 2009, Sellars co-curated a contemporary art exhibition of work by Ethiopian artist Elias Simé at the Santa Monica Museum of Art, a kunsthalle in Santa Monica, California.
 His Othello, starring Philip Seymour Hoffman as Iago, was produced in the Fall 2009 season at New York City's Public Theater.

 In 2011, Sellars directed a production of John Adams's opera Nixon in China for New York's Metropolitan Opera.
 In summer 2011 he directed the opera Griselda at the Santa Fe Opera in Santa Fe, New Mexico.
 Sellars wrote the libretto for Adams's opera Girls of the Golden West.

 In the early 2010s, Sellars directed the staging of the Bach St. Matthew Passion and St. John Passion with the Berlin Philharmonic and Rundfunkchor, in collaboration with Sir Simon Rattle and Simon Halsey.

 In 2019, Sellars gave the keynote address at the Salzburg Festival.
 It coincided with his staging of Mozart's Idomeneo, conducted by Teodor Currentzis.
 Sellars is a professor at the University of California Los Angeles.
 In 2021, Sellars donated his archive to the Getty Research Institute.